nate-walter/Movie-Studio-Project/README.md

 ```
 ├── README.md                           <- The README to provide a overview of our project
 ├── Group_1_Technical_Notebook.ipynb    <- The steps taken to acheive our endgoal
-├── DS_Project_Presentation.pdf         <- PDF of our project presentation
+├── Microsoft_powerpoint.pdf            <- PDF of our project presentation
 ├── data                                <- Sourced from an external source
 ├── data_dictionary.txt                 <- Description of variable names
 └── images                              <- Images found online and pulled from our data